Ishtiaq000/Review_Document/README.md

 # Review_Document
 This is AI based web Application which can Review Document

+### First you need to update the info.py file and Enter your own Email credential

 #### After Clone This project you need to run the following Command
 _pip install -r requirement.txt_